spacebanana420/bananautils/README.md

 ### File utils
 General file/directory manipulation, including copying, moving, compression, etc
+- **bananarchive.py:** Quick copying of project/code files for organized backup
+- **crystalflate.rb:** Deflate file compressor

 ### Misc
 All utilities that are not included in any category
+- **subcat.rb:** Prints out the lines of a text file that contain a specific string

 ### Security
 Utilities related to security, passwords, encryption, etc
+- **passgen.lua:** Old password generator, use passgen.rb instead
+- **passgen.rb:** ASCII and dictionary-based password generator

 ### Shell
 All utilities written in Bash go in here
+- **imagearchive2.sh:** - Shell script that transcodes images to archive and compress them efficiently